OpenHogwarts/hogwarts/README.md

 - Clone/Download this repo (https://github.com/OpenHogwarts/hogwarts/archive/master.zip)
 - Open the downloaded folder in Unity (File -> Open Project)
 - In Unity project's folders double click MainMenu (Assets -> Scenes -> MainMenu)
 - Hit the start button from Game tab.
-Inside the game, click create a New Character, set the name and click on "Entrar".
+Inside the game, click create a New Character, set the name and click on "Enter".

 Working features